tol/webmine/README.md

 # webmine

 A web mining toolkit for Clojure.
+A swiss army knife for processing text, images, and feeds from HTML.
+The goal is to give you the most common tools you need out of the box, but give you enough to customize your processing.

 ## link extraction and url fu